Efficient Cross-Validation for Sparse Linear Regression: Numerical Experiments

-We observe that across these four datasets, Algorithm~\ref{alg:parametricK} reduces the number of MIO that need to be solved by an average of 70\% for leave-one-out cross-validation and by 52\% for 10-fold cross-validation.
+We observe that across these four datasets, Algorithm~\ref{alg:parametricK} reduces the number of MIOs that need to be solved by an average of 70\% for leave-one-out cross-validation and by 52\% for 10-fold cross-validation.
 The overall number of branch-and-bound nodes is reduced by an average of 57\% for leave-one-out cross-validation and 35\% for 10-fold cross-validation (the reduction in computational times is similar to the reduction of nodes).
+Note that MIOs with strong continuous relaxations are less likely to be solved to optimality by Algorithm~\ref{alg:parametricK}.
+In general, these MIOs are also easier to solve to optimality, thus resulting in smaller improvements in {the} number of nodes and solution times than those suggested by the number of MIOs solved.
+Nonetheless, this discrepancy is relatively small, indicating that the proposed approach is still effective in avoid{ing} solving several non-trivial MIOs.

 We observe that solution times for both methods decrease on a given dataset as $\gamma$ increases (as expected, since the perspective reformulation is stronger).
-Interestingly, while the improvements of Algorithm~\ref{alg:parametricK} over \texttt{Grid} (in terms of time, MIOs solved and nodes) are more pronounced in regimes with large regularization $\gamma$, this effect on $\gamma$ is slight: Algorithm~\ref{alg:parametricK} consistently results in improvements over 40\% (and often more) even for the smallest values of $\gamma$ tested.
+Interestingly, while the improvements of Algorithm~\ref{alg:parametricK} over \texttt{Grid} (in terms of time, MIOs solved, and nodes) are more pronounced in regimes with large regularization $\gamma$, this effect on $\gamma$ is slight: Algorithm~\ref{alg:parametricK} consistently results in improvements over 40\% (and often more) even for the smallest values of $\gamma$ tested.
 These results indicate that the relaxations of the bilevel optimization \eqref{eq:paramK} derived in \S\ref{sec:lowerbounds} are sufficiently strong to avoid solving most of the MIOs that traditional methods such as \texttt{Grid} would solve, without sacrificing solution quality.
 The proposed methods are especially beneficial for settings where $k$ is large, that is, in the settings that would require more MIOs and are more computationally expensive using standard approaches.

 The resulting approach still requires solving several MIOs, but, as we show throughout the rest of this section, approximating each MIO with its perspective relaxation yields similarly high-quality statistical estimators at a fraction of the computational cost.